iures/daiv-jira/QUERY_OPTIONS.md

 project = %s AND updatedDate >= %s AND updatedDate < %s AND labels IN (important, urgent)
 ```

+## Advanced Features

+### Smart Filtering

+In addition to the JQL-based filtering, the plugin applies a smart filtering mechanism that examines each issue's comments and changelog entries.
+Issues that don't have any comments or changes within the specified time range are automatically filtered out, even if they match the JQL query.

+This ensures that your activity reports only include issues with meaningful activity during the time period you're interested in, reducing noise and making your reports more relevant.

+For example, if an issue was updated during your specified time range but the update was just an automated field change or a comment outside your time range, it won't be included in your report.

 ## Troubleshooting

 If you encounter errors related to JQL syntax, check that: